seanbreckenridge/HPI/README.md

 - `my.games.steam`, for steam achievement data and game playtime using [`steamscraper`](https://github.com/seanbreckenridge/steamscraper)
 - `my.games.blizzard`, for general battle.net event data [parsed from a gdpr export](https://github.com/seanbreckenridge/blizzard_gdpr_parser)
 - `my.old_forums`, random posts from forums I used to use in the past, see [`forum_parser`](https://github.com/seanbreckenridge/forum_parser)
+- `my.skype` to parse a couple datetimes from the skype GDPR export
+- `my.ipython`, for timestamped python REPL history

 See [here](https://github.com/seanbreckenridge/dotfiles/blob/master/.config/my/my/config/__init__.py) for config.